sandboxie-plus/sandboxie-docs/Content/SeparateUserFolders.md

 # Separate User Folders

-_SeparateUserFolders_ is a sandbox setting in [Sandboxie Ini](SandboxieIni.md).
+_SeparateUserFolders_ is a sandbox setting in [Sandboxie Ini](SandboxieIni.md) available since v0.2.2 / 5.41.2.
 It specifies whether user profile files will be stored separately in the sandbox.

 ```
    .